espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

         MSTATUS : 0x00001881  MTVEC   : 0x40380001  MCAUSE  : 0x00000007  MTVAL   : 0x00000000
         MHARTID : 0x00000000

-Register values printed are the register values in the exception frame, i.e. values at the moment when CPU exception or other fatal error has occured.
+The register values printed are the register values in the exception frame, i.e., values at the moment when the CPU exception or another fatal error has occurred.

-Register dump is not printed if the panic handler was executed as a result of an ``abort()`` call.
+A Register dump is not printed if the panic handler has been executed as a result of an ``abort()`` call.

 .. only:: CONFIG_IDF_TARGET_ARCH_XTENSA

-    In some cases, such as interrupt watchdog timeout, panic handler may print additional CPU registers (EPC1-EPC4) and the registers/backtrace of the code running on the other CPU.
+    In some cases, such as interrupt watchdog timeout, the panic handler may print additional CPU registers (EPC1-EPC4) and the registers/backtrace of the code running on the other CPU.

-    Backtrace line contains PC:SP pairs, where PC is the Program Counter and SP is Stack Pointer, for each stack frame of the current task.
+    The backtrace line contains PC:SP pairs, where PC is the Program Counter and SP is Stack Pointer, for each stack frame of the current task.
 If a fatal error happens inside an ISR, the backtrace may include PC:SP pairs both from the task which was interrupted, and from the ISR.

-If :doc:`IDF Monitor <tools/idf-monitor>` is used, Program Counter values will be converted to code locations (function name, file name, and line number), and the output will be annotated with additional lines
+If :doc:`IDF Monitor <tools/idf-monitor>` is used, Program Counter values will be converted to code locations (function name, file name, and line number), and the output will be annotated with additional lines:

 .. only:: CONFIG_IDF_TARGET_ARCH_XTENSA